Navy HSC Program

 Payments and Tuition

-Selectees will receive full pay and allowances (except clothing) at the pay grade described above, but must pay for tuition, books and other school related expenses.
+Selectees will receive full pay at the approved paygrade, and allowances (except clothing) at the pay grade described above, but must pay for tuition, books and other school related expenses.